excessive/DOMy/docs/properties/background.md

 # background_size

-A vec2 representing the size of the background image.
+A vec2 (x, y) representing the size of the background image.

 Value   | Description
 --------|------------